rarygit/MAESPA-Model-used-for-Vezy-et-al.-2018-article/README.md

 and [Win x64 ](https://gitlab.com/VEZY/MAESPA/raw/master/Executables/Windows/maespa_x64.exe) and
 Linux [CentOS](https://gitlab.com/VEZY/MAESPA/raw/3bcfa81e53840c609f50a7a5d948257cc33a0822/Executables/CentOS/maespa),
 [Debian](https://gitlab.com/VEZY/MAESPA/raw/3bcfa81e53840c609f50a7a5d948257cc33a0822/Executables/Debian/maespa) and
 [RedHat](https://gitlab.com/VEZY/MAESPA/raw/3bcfa81e53840c609f50a7a5d948257cc33a0822/Executables/RedHat/maespa).
-Carefull : the Linux executables are no longer updated, please compile MAESPA locally.
+Carefull: the Linux executables are no longer updated, please compile MAESPA locally.

 ## Links to repositories
 Here are the links to the official repository on which this version is based on [here](https://bitbucket.org/remkoduursma/maespa/commits/b7440289f6801fbd8841241e48ead6592e58e39e?at=montpellier) and direct download [link](https://bitbucket.org/remkoduursma/maespa/get/montpellier.zip).